OctopusDeploy/blog/blog/2018-05/dynamic-infrastructure/index.md

 Set-OctopusVariable -name "SiteName" -value $uniqueName Set-OctopusVariable -name "Url" -value "https://$uniqueName.azurewebsites.net/"

 # Check for resource group
 Get-AzureRmResourceGroup -Name $uniqueName -ErrorVariable notPresent -ErrorAction SilentlyContinue;

 if ($notPresent) {
   # Create resources in Azure

-  # set expiry tag on resource group to be used by our tear-down script
+  # set expiry tag on resource group to be used by our teardown script
   # this could be calculated to be a the end of the week or a specific future date
   $expiry =  ([System.DateTime]::Today.AddDays(7)).ToShortDateString();

   New-AzureRmResourceGroup -Name $uniqueName -Location "WestUS" -Tag @{Expiry="$expiry"}
   New-AzureRmAppServicePlan -Name $uniqueName -Location "WestUS" -ResourceGroupName $uniqueName -Tier Free New-AzureRmWebApp -Name $uniqueName -Location "WestUS" -AppServicePlan $uniqueName -ResourceGroupName $uniqueName